 Please keep in mind that this is beta software, and therefore may contain bugs and cause problems.
-Please report any problems using the Feedback tab to the left.
+Please report any problems to us using our help page.

 After downloading, double-click the Moneydance.zip file.
 (Note: Safari may do this for you automatically).
 Next, drag Moneydance from your Downloads folder to your Applications folder and double-click it.
 You can also drag Moneydance to your dock where it can be launched with a single-click.

 After the download is finished, double-click to install Moneydance.

 32-bit 64-bit Debian & Ubuntu DEB Package (32-bit) DEB Package (64-bit) Red Hat RPM RPM Package (32-bit ) RPM Package (64-bit) Other Linux tar.gz Package (32-bit ) tar.gz (64-bit) Package Other Linux Install Script (32-bit ) Install Script (64-bit)

 After the download is finished, double-click the moneydance_linux_x86.deb file to install.
 The installer normally places Moneydance in /opt/Moneydance but the GUI-based installers prompt for the location to install Moneydance.
 Installers for other Linux variants are here:

 After the download is finished, untar the downloaded file (using the command "tar xzf moneydance_other.tar.gz") which will create a directory named "moneydance".
 In that directory, create a symbolic link from "jre" to the directory where Java is installed on your system (for example "cd moneydance; ln -s /usr/java1.7 jre").
 You can then run the "moneydance" script in the new directory to start Moneydance.
 If you don't have Java installed on your system you can download a copy for free from Java.com.